teixeluis/clustered-heating-controller/README.md

 Nevertheless if there are more heaters from the cluster running, one of these will turn itself off to keep the power demand below the limit.
 The reason for this "Grace Heat" state is so that the user can get the perception the heater is running normally and producing heat once it is turned on.

+Between the heater announcing that wants to produce heat, and actually committing to turning on the heating element and change to the "Heating" state, it stays in the "Request Heat" state.
+During this state it evaluates if there is another heater committing to the "Heating" state, announcing and proceeding to the "Heating" state if that is not the case.

+Inversely, while the heater is in the "Heating" state and when the power demand increases and rises above the limit reported in the PowerReport messages, it announces that it wants to cool down, switching to the "Request Chill" state.
+If no other heater is committing to cool down (turn off its heater element), then this heater changes to the "Request Heat" state, announces that change, and turns off its heater element.
+And with this, the cycle repeats until deactivate_heater() is triggered.
+The latter can be called due to a user action (pressing the ON/OFF button on the remote, via the StopHeat MQTT command, or due to the doze mode being triggered for that heater - which will happen in a round robin fashion for each heater).

 ### Commands